Globally hyperbolic evaporating black hole and the information loss issue: Nonglobally hyperbolic evaporating black hole

 We shall also note that the AH 3-surface is timelike.
 This follows from noticing that the orthogonal vector to the AH hypersurface is spacelike:

 where $\phi(x^\mu) \equiv r-2M_{\rm{II}}(v)=0$ defines the~AH.

 We also note that the AH must stay external to the EH since it is everywhere timelike and ends at~$\mathbb{S}_2$.
 (If it crossed the EH, the AH would not be able to reach $\mathbb{S}_2$ being timelike.)
-This is not surprising since the null energy condition $R_{ab}k^ak^b \geq 0$, for any null vector $k^a$, is not satisfied in region II.
+This is in line with the fact that the null energy condition $R_{ab}k^ak^b \geq 0$, for any null vector $k^a$, is not satisfied in region II.
 For instance, choosing the null vector

-we obtain from Eq.~\eqref{dM/dv} that
+we obtain from Eq.~(\ref{dM/dv}) that

 Although the precise form of $M_{\rm{II}}(v)$ and $M_{\rm{III}}(u)$ depends on the evaporation details (that we do not address here), we know that the late stage of the evaporation process is dominated by Hawking radiation represented by the translucent strips in Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2}.
 Hence, we can give an explicit form for $M_{\rm{III}}(u)$ in this region based on Hawking's prediction.
 To do so, consider the Hawking temperature as observed by asymptotic static observers for a black hole of mass $M$~\cite{H75}: